IonutParau/glue_lang/DOCS.md

 Processes the first argument, then if it is a list or table, iterates over its key-value pairs and parses the 3rd argument.
 The 2nd argument is just a parameter list for the key and value parameter names.

-### Small note on the loops

-Every local defined inside of the loops is not removed.
-It is kept.

 ## disassemble

 Takes one argument.
 Turns it into a string as Glue code.